 NOC is back in a revised and updated format!
 Read on for details of our essential course for online community managers that translates concepts from the social sciences into actionable, practical steps you can take to support engagement in your own community.

 Building and nurturing a community in an online environment comes with specific needs and challenges.
-This eight-week course is designed with community managers of scientific communities in practice in mind, and will explore a variety of social science claims about how to support increased engagement, commitment and constructive behavior in online communities.
+This eight-week course is designed with community managers of scientific communities of practice in mind, and will explore a variety of social science claims about how to support increased engagement, commitment and constructive behavior in online communities.

 Where NOC fits in CSCCE’s community manager training catalog